Ayushi592/Data-Science-/README.md

-# Data Science Lab
+# Data Science Lab Practicals

 ## Overview

-This repository is a collection of data science experiments, notes, and code samples primarily in Jupyter Notebook, R, and Python.
-It serves as a lab space for exploring various concepts in data analysis, machine learning, statistical modeling, and related topics.
+This repository contains a variety of data science projects, experiments, and code examples written mainly in Jupyter Notebook, R, and Python.
+It serves as a workspace for exploring topics in data analysis, machine learning, and statistical modeling.

-## 📘 Index
+##  Index

 | Sr. No. | Title |
 |:--------:|:------|